Walter Röhrl: Rally career

 In 1983, he joined Lancia to pilot the new, rear-wheel drive Lancia 037, before finally changing his machinery in 1984 to the four-wheel drive Audi Quattro, a car produced in his home state of Bavaria.

 In 1987, Röhrl set up a new record in the Pikes Peak International Hill Climb by being the first driver to win the 12.42 miles (19.99 km) long mountain track to the Pikes Peak in less than 11 minutes.
 In his 600 hp (440 kW) Audi Sport Quattro S1 E2 he did the American hillclimb in 10 minutes and 47.850 seconds to reach Pikes Peak on the road which at that time was mainly covered with gravel.

 Despite being selective in his choice of top-level events (he declined to do the 1000 Lakes Rally in Finland due to his dislike of jumps and cars getting airborne, he did the RAC Rally in Britain only once more after 1979 and he only did the Swedish Rally twice, despite finishing third in 1982), albeit during a time when this was not unusual for top-line drivers in the championship, Röhrl still scored 14 WRC victories in his career.

-In Italy, he was elected "Rallye driver of the century".
-In France he was elected "Rallye driver of the millennium" in November 2000.
+In Italy, Röhrl was elected "Rallye driver of the century".
+In France, he was elected "Rallye driver of the millennium" in November 2000.
 A jury out of 100 worldwide motorsports experts meeting in Italy elected him "Best Rallye driver ever".
 In 2011, Röhrl was inducted into the Rally Hall of Fame along with Hannu Mikkola and, in July 2016, was inducted into Germany's Sports Hall of Fame.

 Other events

 Röhrl was also successful in road racing events and was called "Genius on Wheels" by Niki Lauda.
 Together with Jürgen Barth, he took a class victory in the 1981 Le Mans 24 Hours at the wheel of a Porsche 924 Carrera GTP (actually a 944 prototype), finishing seventh overall.
 Together with Harald Grohs and Dieter Schornstein, he started in two races in the World Sportscar Championship the same year on a Porsche 935, winning the Silverstone 6 Hours race.
 In the 1992 24 Hours Nürburgring race, which saw fog and heavy rain in the night, he hardly slowed down, anticipating the corners by timing.
 The race was nevertheless interrupted for hours.

-In recent years, he has been retained as the senior test driver for Porsche road cars, setting quick laptimes for them testing round the Nürburgring Nordschleife, for example, with the Porsche Carrera GT.
+In recent years, Röhrl has been retained as the senior test driver for Porsche road cars, setting quick laptimes for them testing round the Nürburgring Nordschleife, for example, with the Porsche Carrera GT.

 Röhrl was expected to make his competitive return to the Nürburgring 24-hour race in 2010 at the wheel of a Porsche 911 GT3 RS.
 However, he was forced to withdraw from the event due to a back injury.
 It was to be his first 24-hour race in 17 years, since his last start in 1993.